 Keeping Track of Your Out-of-Pocket Drug Expenses

-- The copayments or coinsurance that you pay for your medications in the Initial Coverage stage after you meet any deductible amount.
+- The copayments or coinsurance that you pay for your medications in the Initial Coverage stage after you meet any deductible.

-- Any payments for drugs that are made from your Medical Savings Account (MSA), Health Savings Account (HSA) or Flexible Spending Account (FSA).
+- Payments for Part D drugs that are made from your Health Savings Account (HSA) or Flexible Spending Account (FSA).

-- Payments made on your behalf by family members and friends.
+- Payments made on your behalf by family and friends.

 - Payments from Medicare’s Extra Help program.

-- Payments from the Indian Health Service, Aids Drug Assistance Programs, State Pharmaceutical Assistance Programs, and most charities (if they are not controlled by you, a former employer/union, or a drug manufacturer’s Patient Assistance Program operating outside Part D).
+- Payments from the Indian Health Service, State Pharmaceutical Assistance Programs, and most charities (if they are not controlled by you, a former employer/union, or a drug manufacturer’s Patient Assistance Program operating outside Part D).

-Payments that do not count toward Medicare TrOOP costs include:
+Payments that do not count toward your out-of-pocket costs:

 - The monthly Medicare Part D plan premium.

-- Prescription drugs that are not on your plan’s formulary (the list of drugs covered by your plan).
+- Prescription drugs that are not on your plan’s formulary (the list of covered drugs).

 - Drugs that may be covered by your Part D plan but are excluded by law and on the Medicare Part D excluded drug list.

 If these Medicare TrOOP rules seem a bit overwhelming, don’t worry.
-Your Part D plan provides an Explanation of Benefits (EOB) for each month that your benefit has been used.
-In addition to other important information, the EOB includes the payments counted toward your Medicare TrOOP expenses to date.
-This is an easy way for you to keep track of these costs.
+Your Part D plan provides an Explanation of Benefits (EOB) for each month that your benefit is used.
+In addition to other important information, the EOB includes the payments that count toward your Medicare TrOOP expenses to date.
+This is an easy way for you to track these costs.